KevCaz/KevCaz.github.io/content/notes/2022/01/2022-01-05_nextcloud_server_on/index.md

 wget -qO- https://ipecho.net/plain ; echo
 ```

-Then I opened ports 80 and 43,
+Then I opened ports 80 and 443,

 ```sh
 $ sudo ufw allow 80,443/tcp
 ```

-and then I set up the [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) on my rooter to my Rapsberry Pi.
+and then I set up the [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) on my rooter to my Raspberry Pi.
 Last, I used [Let's Encrypt](https://letsencrypt.org/) via `certbot` in the `python3-certbot-apache` (see this other [post by Py My Life Up](https://pimylifeup.com/raspberry-pi-ssl-lets-encrypt/))

 ```sh